Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Introduction

-Considering this landscape, where efficiently computing numerous interior eigenvalues remains a key bottleneck, contour integral (CI) methods~\cite{sakurai2007cirr,polizzi2009density,sakurai2003projection} have emerged as a powerful class of solvers, which partition a large spectral region of interest using one or more contours, $\{\Gamma_k\}$.
+For large-scale GEPs, \textit{Krylov-subspace methods} (e.g., Lanczos or Arnoldi) have long been the traditional numerical workhorse, demonstrating exceptional efficiency in extracting extremal eigenvalues~\cite{wang2024accelerating, dong2024accelerating, wang2025accelerating, lehoucq1998arpack, saad2011numerical}.
+However, these methods encounter severe structural bottlenecks when tasked with finding a large number of interior eigenvalues in high-dimensional systems.
+Specifically, the shift-and-invert transformation required for interior problems is inherently sequential, which precludes the use of multi-level concurrency~\cite{williams2020shift, aktulga2014parallel, wang2026symmap}.
+Furthermore, as the matrix dimension and the number of desired eigenvalues increase, the quadratic growth of orthogonalization costs~\cite{nakatsukasa2024fast, kestyn2016pfeast} and the communication overhead from frequent global synchronizations~\cite{ballard2014communication, hoemmen2010communication, wang2026stnet} become prohibitive.
+To overcome these limitations, \textbf{Contour Integral (CI) methods}~\cite{sakurai2007cirr,polizzi2009density,sakurai2003projection} have emerged as a powerful paradigm, which partition the spectral region of interest (i.e., a prescribed region contains the target eigenvalues) into one or more contours $\{\Gamma_k\}$.
 For each contour $\Gamma_k$, a corresponding spectral projector, $P_k = \frac{1}{2\pi i} \oint_{\Gamma_k} (zB - A)^{-1}B dz$, is constructed, which isolates the invariant subspace associated with the eigenvalues purely inside that sub-region.
-This approach allows the original problem to be decomposed into a set of smaller, independent, and highly parallelizable subproblems.
+This enables solving the original large GEP via smaller, independent subproblems that are naturally parallelizable across contours.